Fill your College Details

 • The left child is the relational expression x > 10.

-• The right child is the conditional operation (:), with operands y and z.
+• The right child is the conditional operation (:), which accepts operands y and z.

 Construction of an Expression Tree

 An expression tree can be constructed using infix, prefix, or postfix notations.
-Let's break down how these are constructed and represented with example:
+Let's explain how they are constructed and displayed referring to an example:

 +